Talking About Race in the Classroom:

 Border Crossers believes that each teacher has a unique opportunity to nurture a racially equitable learning environment for children.

-Through this training, school administrators will:
+Through this training, educators will:

 - Strengthen their analysis of how racism manifests in our schools and classrooms